Zen-Watch/zen-watch-backend/zen-watch-background-jobs/zen-watch-ifttt-action-run-history-worker-background-job/README.md

 # Zen Watch IFTTT Instance Worker Background Job
-Background job to process ifttt instances, which are switched on & remove those which are switched off.
-Handles the logic to turn event emitters on/off in-memory for pull based triggers and makes API calls for pull based triggers.
+Background job to process action call backs and end of the ifttt pipeline.

 ## Debugging
 Look into polygon & other blockchain explorers to get representative inputs about all error conditions.
 Go deep into understanding blockchain transactions.